Knowledgator/GLiNER.cpp/README.md

 ## Token-based Models

-By default model uses span-level configuration.
-To use token-level models you need specify model type inside model config:
+By default, the model uses a span-level configuration.
+To use token-level models, you need to specify the model type in the model configuration:

 ```c++
 gliner::Config config{12, 512, gliner::TOKEN_LEVEL};  // Set your maxWidth, maxLength and modelType